userjack6880/Open-Report-Parser/README.md

 # will be moved (overruled by the --delete option!)
 $imapmovefolder = 'Inbox.processed';
 ```
 The script is looking for `dmarcts-report-parser.conf` in the current working directory.
+If not found it will look by the calling path.
+If neither is found than it will abort.

 ## Usage